DanielEstrada1/Switch-Script-Controller/README.md

 Thanks to Shiny Quagsire for his [Splatoon post printer](https://github.com/shinyquagsire23/Switch-Fightstick) and progmem for his [original discovery](https://github.com/progmem/Switch-Fightstick).

-Thanks to bertrandom for his [snowball thrower](https://github.com/bertrandom/snowball-thrower) and modifications to the original project which helped me set up the start up script to connect the controller to the switch faster.
+Thanks to bertrandom for his [snowball thrower](https://github.com/bertrandom/snowball-thrower) and modifications to the original project which helped me set up the start up script to connect the controller to the switch faster and for adding lufa as a submodule and including the git command as well.